The 2012 Saif Ghobash Banipal Prize for Arabic Literary Translation

 To buy a copy in the US click here.

-The award ceremony will take place on 4 February 2013 at the King's Place in London's Kings Cross.
-The prize will be awarded along with other prizes for translations from other languges including French, Italian, Spanish, Dutch/Flemish and German.
-The annual Sebald lecture on the Art of Literary Translation will be given by Russian author, essayist and literary translator Boris Akunin.
+The award ceremony took place on 4 February 2013 at the King's Place in London's Kings Cross.
+The prize was awarded along with other prizes for translations from other languges including French, Italian, Spanish, Dutch/Flemish and German.
+The annual Sebald lecture on the Art of Literary Translation, which was part of the evening's event, was given by Russian author, essayist and literary translator Boris Akunin.